elabftw/elabapi-python/examples/README.md

 # 03.py

-Upload and delete a file in an experiment.
+Upload, download and delete a file in an experiment.

 # 04.py